 At the WU there are over 25,000 MBA students who learn the fundamentals of business administration.
 The curriculum and the structure of the studies were layed out at an IAIM conference.
 (Flatscher, 1993) Basically, the studies are divided into two parts, each lasting a minimum of two years.
-It is in the second part of the studies, where MBA students are allowed to choose up to two specialized fields of Business Administration like "Tourism", "Finance" or "Management Information Systems".
-For successfully studying MIS a minimum of 12 hours must be taken followed by a comprehensive written and oral examination.
+It is in the second part of the studies, where MBA students are allowed to choose up to two specialized studies of Business Administration like "Tourism", "Finance" or "Management Information Systems".
+For teaching MIS related classes a minimum of 12 hours must be taken.
 Figure 1 sketches the available MIS-classes as of January 1999.

-choice of Electronic Commerce (lecture, 2 hours) Electronic Finance (lecture, 2 hours) Business Process Modelling (lecture, 2 hours) choice of "ISD": Information Systems D evelopment with CASE (lecture, 2 hours, optional introduction) "SPET": Solving P roblems with Enduser Tools (lecture, 2 hours, optional introduction) ISD - Application (pro-seminar, 2 SPET - Application (pro-seminar,
+choice of Electronic Commerce (lecture, 2 hours) Electronic Finance (lecture, 2 hours) Business Process Modelling (lecture, 2 hours) choice of "ISD": Information Systems D evelopment with CASE (lecture, 2 hours, optional introduction) "SPET": Solving P roblems with Enduser T ools (lecture, 2 hours, optional introduction) ISD - Appliction (pro-seminar, 2 hours) SPET - Application (pro-seminar, 2 hours) at least two lectures ("Electives") out of

-hours) 2 hours)

-at least two lectures ("Electives") out of

-IS in Finance and Accounting; IS in Marketing; IS in Commerce; Com- puter Law; IT Market and Information Management; Electronic Money, Payment Systems and Security
+IS in Finance and Accounting; IS in Marketing; IS in Commerce; Computer Law; IT Market and Information Management; Electronic Money, Payment Systems and Security

 MIS (seminar, 2 hours)